 - Family: Muriel, Ruth, Seretse and their children.
 Although she married Murray Sanderson in Kitwe, the marriage did not last long.
 (Seretse Khama gave her away at an outdoor marriage ceremony that I attended at the Mindolo Ecumenical Centre.)
 As the Williams family in England aged and slowly died off, her family became that of Ruth and Seretse.
 She adored her niece and three nephews (plus great nephews) and speaks very lovingly of them throughout her correspondence.
 Thus, she decided to retire to Gaborone where they all lived.
 Though very different in temperament, she and her sister became ever closer until Ruth died from cancer, some years after Seretse’s death.
 Although Muriel remained very independent (and independent minded!), she increasingly depended on the family in Gaborone for general support, which they kindly provided.

 - Muriel: main source of information about Seretse and Ruth.
 At least two movies and two books about her brother-in-law and sister have appeared during the past decades.
 Muriel and Ruth (until her death) were the main sources of both books and movies after Seretse died.
-By far the most well known film is “A United Kingdom” — currently playing in 2017.
+By far the best known film, “A United Kingdom,” was playing in 2017 when I wrote much of this webpage.
 The lead actor, David Oyelowo, acknowledges the book by Susan Williams (no relation to Muriel and Ruth) as the foundation for this movie.
 Herewith book references: